borysrybak/real-time-face-analytics/README.md

 We need Face API key and endpoint address.
-It is possible to use free plan (**F0**) of Cognitive Services, however for better experience and results I recommend you to create a new plan (**S0**), from higher pricing tier - [pricing](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/face-api/).
+It is possible to use free plan (**F0**) of Cognitive Services, however for better experience and results, I recommend you to create a new plan (**S0**), from higher pricing tier - [pricing](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/face-api/).

 - [Create a Cognitive Services APIs account in the Azure portal](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account)

 ### Software

-Of course it is possible to run this application without Visual Studio, however in that case you should consider downloading proper DLL's, setting-up dependencies and references, configurating application settings and more! :skull:
+Of course, it is possible to run this application without Visual Studio, however, in that case, you should consider downloading proper DLL's, setting-up dependencies and references, configure application settings and more!

 #### Tools & Libraries